mrange/minesweeper2024/source/minesweeper/RULES.md

 11. Scoring begins at 1000 points and decreases over a period of 60 seconds.
 12. Successfully clearing a board awards a new score equal to the current score plus 1000 times the number of boards cleared.
 13. Upon clearing a board, a "locked score" is calculated by halving the new score.
 If the resulting score is lower than the previous locked score, the previous locked score is retained.
 The score then decreases from the new score to the locked score over 60 seconds.
 14. On game over, your final score is displayed.
-15. Pressing the "R" key restarts the game, allowing you to start fresh with a new board.
-16. Pressing the "Escape" key quits the game.
+You can reset the game board by clicking right mouse button.